msveshnikov/jira-clone-autocode/docs/marketing_strategy.md

-Here's a comprehensive marketing strategy for the JIRA  project, structured in a format suitable for a markdown file:
+Here's a comprehensive marketing strategy for the SCRUM  project, structured in a format suitable for a markdown file:

-# JIRA  Marketing Strategy
+# SCRUM  Marketing Strategy

 ## 1. Target Audience